diku-dk/futhark-book/practical-matters.rst

 <http://futhark.readthedocs.io/en/latest/man/futhark-bench.html>`_ for
 more information.).

- We can use ``futhark-bench`` to measure the performance of ``sumsquares.fut`` as follows:
+ We can use ``futhark bench`` to measure the performance of ``sumsquares.fut`` as follows:

 .. code-block:: none

-    $ futhark-bench sumsquares.fut
+    $ futhark bench sumsquares.fut
     Compiling src/sumsquares.fut...
     Results for src/sumsquares.fut:
     dataset #0 ("1000i32"):             0.20us (avg. of 10 runs; RSD: 2.00)